Rebilly/framepay-docs/docs/examples/react.md

 ### Using with ReactJS
 Supported versions: 14,15,16+
-We have simple wrapper for ReactJS please take a look at [framepay-react](https://github.com/Rebilly/framepay-react)
+We offer an easy-to-use wrapper component for ReactJS, called [framepay-react](https://github.com/Rebilly/framepay-react).

 ---